 This is dependent on the location of the course so please contact us for more information.
 All horses remain the responsibility of their owners at all times.
 Accommodation and meals are not included in the price quoted above.

 How many courses can I attend?

-Due to these courses being very popular and often oversubscribed. we are hoping to arrange more than one course in each area.
+Due to these courses being very popular and often oversubscribed. we are hoping to arrange a course in as many areas as possible.
 Once courses are filled, there will be a waiting list for each subsequent course.
 If you do not manage to attend a course and there is a second course arranged, you will be given the first option to attend if you are on the waiting list.
 This is to enable as many people to as possible to enjoy a course.
 Once the waiting list has been fulfilled, you may be able to attend the second course even if you attended the first.
-Please contact email@example.com.
+Please contact firstname.lastname@example.org.

 Do I need my own insurance?

 Participants should have their own third party liability cover in place to attend (eg; BHS Gold) and any other appropriate insurances to cover themselves and third parties.
 Our instructors have their own insurance for teaching.
 Some of the venues may also hold their own liability insurance but liability is not assumed in any way whatsoever by the organiser, the IHSGB or venue owner.
 Visitors accept any advice on their horse riding from these trainers at their own risk and it is their responsibility to assess their personal competence and that of any horse they are riding/handling in respect of any action taken.